Ismailhassan12/vatsa-docs/docs/sops/oejn/05-approach.md

 Additionally, there should be a minimum of **1.0NM** of straight and level flight before intercepting the ILS localizer course.
 The vectors should ensure that the aircraft is aligned with the ILS localizer course or MLS final approach track in level flight for at least **2NM** before intercepting the ILS glide path.

+Traffic **MUST** be cleared on the localizer initially, then cleared to descend via the glide after entering the NOZ and on the correct localizer course.

 **This indicates that aircraft must be established on the localizers no later than:**

 | **Approach** |    **Altitude**    | **Established on the LOC Before** |